Achievable logoAchievable logo

 Account opening process

-After the account type is determined and the new account form is completed, the firm goes through a specific process to open the account.
+After the account type is selected and the new account form is completed, the firm follows a defined process to open the account.

 Sidenote